SQL Injection in DVWA: Hands-On Reconnaissance & Exploitation

 Conclusion#

-SQL injection remains one of the most critical web application vulnerabilities.
+SQL injection remains one of the most critical vulnerabilities in web applications, despite being well-understood and easily preventable.
 DVWA’s intentional exposure of this vulnerability provides hands-on learning for security professionals.

 Key Takeaway: Always use prepared statements.
 Never concatenate user input directly into SQL queries.

 Lab findings from estherops.tech MITRE ATT&CK training environment.
-All commands executed against authorized lab targets on 2026-03-03.
-Testing conducted on isolated network only.
+All testing conducted on authorized targets only.